makerdao/community/governance/polls/templates/Collateral Onboarding/Proposal - Add $collateral as a PSM - $date_MONTH_DD,_YYYY.md

    0: Abstain
    1: Yes
    2: No
-start_date: 2021-11-22T16:00:00
+start_date: $YYYY-MM-DDT16:00:00
-end_date: 2021-11-25T16:00:00
+end_date: $YYYY-MM-DDT16:00:00
 ---
-# Poll: Add a GUSD Peg Stability Module - November 22, 2021
+# Poll: Add a $collateral Peg Stability Module - $date_MONTH_DD,_YYYY

 The Governance Facilitators have placed a Governance Poll into the [voting system](https://vote.makerdao.com/polling) on behalf of the MakerDAO mandated actors.
-This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, November 22 at 16:00 UTC.
+This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on $date_DAY,_MONTH_DD at 16:00 UTC.

 **This is a binary vote.**
 - **You may vote for a single option.**